thingsym/custom-post-type-rewrite/readme.txt

 **IMPORTANT**: By default, WordPress will not work the Custom Post Type Rewrite.
 You need to refresh permalinks.

 == Changelog ==

+= 1.0.3 =
+* fix indent and reformat with phpcs and phpcbf
+* add composer.json for test
+* add static code analysis config
+* change Requires at least from 3.4.1 to 3.8

 = 1.0.2 =
 * fix add_rewrite_rule